Kowsalyasp/parentkarafmodule/sql readme.md

     sequence-batch = It denotes the starts with and here, by default, the value is 50.
 If we want to set the value, it should not be less than 50. sequence-generator = Use sequences to automatically generate primary key values.
 It should be specified in the following `format: TableName_[A-Za-z0-9_]`.

+#### Create a primary key in a new table:
+A primary key is mandatory while creating a table.
+And the table allows only one primary key.

+#### Modifying a primary key in an existing table:
+If you want to redefine the primary key, any relationships to the existing primary key must be deleted before the new primary key can be created.
+A message will warn you that existing relationships will be automatically deleted as part of this process.

+#### Deleting a primary key in an existing table:
+When the primary key is deleted, the corresponding index is deleted.
+If you delete the primary key you have to modify or to re-create the primary key.

 ## foreign-key tag
 A foreign key is a field or collection of fields in one table that refers to the primary key in another table.
 Each foreign key can be accessed within the foreign-keys tag.